Europe

 On 9 March 2022 the European Intellectual Property office (EUIPO) in support of Ukraine adopted a number of measures in coordination with the EU institutions in the field of intellectual property.
 They have halted all cooperation actions with Rospatent, the Russian Federal Service for Intellectual Property, and the Eurasian Patent Organisation (EAPO).
 They have also taken measures to provide their fullest support to Ukrainian customers and to safeguard their IP rights while this situation prevents normal communication.
 More details of their statement and position can be found on their website.

 The EU has created a specific Directive – the Temporary Protection Directive – to coordinate member states granting Ukrainian citizens a residence and work permit, known as a Temporary Protection Permit.
-This temporary protection will be valid for one year and can be extended for up to three additional years.
-The Directive may directly impact employers as it will afford the right to work in Ireland to those coming from Ukraine.
 You can read more details about it here.

 On 30/31 May 2022,following a special meeting of the European Council ,it adopted certain conclusions concerning Ukraine .For example that the European Union will continue to provide support to Ukraine with a view to addressing humanitarian, liquidity and reconstruction needs and that it will continue to support the Ukrainian government in its urgent liquidity needs together with its G7 partners.

-The European Commission has published new guidelines for member states following a decision to suspend the EU’s visa facilitation agreement with Russia, which gives member states wide discretion and greater scrutiny in processing applications.
-You can read more on the European Commission page here.
+The European Commission published guidelines for member states following a decision to suspend the EU’s visa facilitation agreement with Russia, which gives member states wide discretion and greater scrutiny in processing applications.